[Update] I tried Agentic Search that converts natural language to search DSL using Amazon OpenSearch Serverless NextGen × Amazon Bedrock (Claude)

 }

-We loaded 10 products including laptops, electronics, and furniture.
-With errors being false, all 10 items were successfully registered.
+We loaded 10 products including laptops, electronics, and furniture. errors is false and all 10 items were successfully registered.

 Registering the QueryPlanningTool Agent

 We register a flow-type agent with one QueryPlanningTool.
-We specify the earlier model in model_id, and for response_filter we specify the JSONPath $.output.message.content[0].text to extract the generated query from the Bedrock Converse (Claude) response.
+Specify the earlier model in model_id, and for response_filter specify the JSONPath $.output.message.content[0].text to extract the generated query from the Bedrock Converse (Claude) response.
 Upon successful registration, an agent_id is returned.

 % python3 aoss_rest.py POST "/_plugins/_ml/agents/_register" --endpoint "$ENDPOINT" --data @agent.json